siddharth123bansal/siddharth123bansal/README.md

 </p>

 <p align="center">
-  ⭐ If you like what I build, consider following!
+  ⭐ If you like my work, consider following!
 </p>